 Children learn to read in the early-grade years so they can read and learn throughout the rest of their lives.
 A missed opportunity to read at grade level by the fourth grade could set an individual’s quest for learning back permanently.
 You can help by volunteering to be a United Way Reader.
 In conjunction with classroom teachers and the Boys & Girls Club, volunteers provide much-needed reading practice time with students, either one on one or with small groups, for one hour per week.
 These interactions help these youths to be on track towards literacy and inspire more confidence in their learning.
 This past year, 475 hours were spent by volunteers reading to children.

-BACK 2 SCHOOL: SCHOOL SUPPLIES DRIVE:
+PROJECT FRESH START: SCHOOL SUPPLIES DRIVE: